XYOracleNetwork-v1/web-developer.xyo.network-react/docs/sdk-guide.md

 This SDK Guide is specific to tools for mobile development and covering the sentinel and bridge nodes in the XYO protocol.
 For information on SDK and App Guides for Node, that will be coming soon with an update.

+As this is an overview of our three mobile SDKs, please refer to the specific guide of choice.

 ## Overview

 ### Why Integrate the XYO SDK